Keeping guinea pigs can be expensive. Aside from the upfront supply cost, you’ve got ongoing expenses like bedding, hay, pellets, and vegetables.

 2. Save Money on Guinea Pig Pellets

 Pellets contain important nutrients and extra vitamin C, which is important to prevent health problems such as scurvy in guinea pigs.
-However, if you’re feeding a high-quality pellet such as Oxbow, your guinea pigs should only need about 1/8 cup of pellets per day to meet this requirement.
+However, if you’re feeding a high-quality pellet food, your guinea pigs should only need about 1/8 cup of pellets per day to meet this requirement.

 3. Save Money on Vegetables